Walid Phares: Lebanese politics in the 1980s

+Academia in the United States

 Phares taught at the Department of International Relations at Florida International University (FIU) in 1992 and was a visiting professor of comparative politics at Florida Atlantic University (FAU) in Palm Beach County from 1993 to 1994.
 He was hired as a full-time professor of Middle East studies and international relations in the Department of Political Science at FAU in 1995.
 While at FAU, Phares sponsored the student organization Haiti Watch.
 In 2008 he became Coordinator of the Trans-Atlantic Parliamentary Group on Counter Jihadi-Terrorism.
 Since 2008, he has lectured at the National Intelligence University in Washington DC, at the Center for Counterintelligence and Security Studies (CI Center) in Virginia, and at the Daniel Morgan Academy, a Graduate School of National Security in Washington DC.
 He teaches at BAU International University in Washington, D.C. also serving as a university provost and as Director of Graduate Studies at the university.

 Phares's resume says that he "taught Global Strategies at the National Defense University in Washington DC since 2006".
 A spokesperson for the National Defense University noted that Phares was employed as an "expert/consultant" from April 2011 to April 2012.

-Political activism

-In 1984, Phares adhered to a small Lebanese political party of the center-left, the "Social Democratic Christian Union" – Union Sociale Démocratique Chrétienne (USDC).
-Phares has served as secretary general of the World Maronite Union, and secretary general of the World Lebanese Cultural Union.

 Phares has testified before committees of the U.S. State, Justice, Defense and Homeland Security and the United States Congress.
 He briefed and testified to international bodies like the European Parliament and the United Nations Security Council on matters related to international security and Middle East conflict.
 He serves as an adviser to the Anti-Terrorism Caucus in the U.S. House of Representatives since 2007 and is a co-secretary general of the Transatlantic Legislative Group on Counter Terrorism, a Euro-American Caucus, since 2009.
 He has served on the Advisory Board of the Task Force on Future Terrorism of the Department of Homeland Security in 2006-2007 as well as on the Advisory Task force on Nuclear Terrorism in 2007.
 He lectures at defense and national security institutions and serves as a consultant on international affairs in the private sector.

-Advisor to Mitt Romney
+Advisor to Mitt Romney, 2011–12

-Phares was appointed as foreign policy adviser to Mitt Romney for his 2012 presidential campaign.
+Phares was appointed as foreign policy adviser to Mitt Romney for his 2012 presidential campaign in 2011.
 His appointment was met with criticism from the Council on American–Islamic Relations (CAIR), which described him as "an associate to war crimes" (due to his ties to the Lebanese Forces) and a "conspiracy theorist".
 The appointment also provoked negative reactions from Islamic studies academics Ebrahim Moosa and Omid Safi, however both scholars were described as militant Islamists by several pieces, including "Walid Phares vs the Middle East Studies" as well as the Center for a New American Security's Andrew Exum, who said that Phares was "widely viewed as an extremist".